rafaelmagic/home-assistant-autohotkey/README.md

 If you get an error instead, double-check your URL and token.

-✅ Edit the Home_Assistant_AutoHotKey.ahk Hotekys and Entities
+✅ STEP-BY-STEP- Edit the Home_Assistant_AutoHotKey.ahk Hotkeys and Entities

 🔹 1. open Home_Assistant_AutoHotKey.ahk via Notepad